 Coming from a middle-class family, full-time travel wasn’t much of a fanciful idea.
 He had never travelled before he left his job and while writing this story, he wonders “Why didn’t he…!!”
 It has been a roller coaster since he has started.
 I have known him through a Facebook group where he keeps helping people with the contacts for volunteering works.

 Manali in Himachal Pradesh has long attracted tourists, particularly during the summer months, when entire India suffers the wrath of the unbearable heat waves.
 People need a quick escape in the Himalayas and they usually end up in Manali making it a crowded junction.
 The ease of access from New Delhi and Chandigarh also made Manali a popular weekend getaway – just catch a comfortable evening bus and wake up in Manali the following morning.
 While getting to Manali is certainly an easy deal, it has unfortunately lost its originality with such a soaring popularity, and with it, any possibility of getting a peaceful holiday experience.
 From Manali to Old Manali to Vashishth, all connecting towns have become a touristic chaos.
+And camping near Manali, somewhere away from the town is the only option to escape the madness.
 Read more

 Solo travelling has become a trend among the girls in India and now I know almost thousands of girls globetrotting around the world.
 Surprisingly, a few of them are still not able to experience the thrill of solo travelling due to a bit of fear and of course due to the next door aunties who still think ‘girls shouldn’t step out of their house’ and keep quoting Savdhan India episodes.
 Read more